PLEASE READ THE FAQS.

 A: Many factors need to be considered when offering placements in each course and they will differ every term.
 Influencing considerations include but are not limited to:

-3. How can these needs be met while running the sessions in the safest way possible.
+- The second consideration involves the needs of the group as a whole and the needs of individual athletes and how these needs can be met while running the sessions in the safest way possible.

-4. Behaviour of the athlete in previous sessions including but not limited to the respect they showed to both coach and other athletes, genuine interest displayed in the activities, focus, listening skills and cooperation.
+- Behaviour of athletes in previous sessions including but not limited to the respect they showed to both coach and other athletes, genuine interest displayed in the activities, focus, listening skills and cooperation.

 Q: If my child is part of the group this term, will they be guaranteed a spot or given priority/preference each term.